michaldziuba03/code-samples/social-login/README.md

     callbackURL: '/auth/google/callback',
     scope: ['email', 'profile'],
 }, async (_accessToken, _refreshToken, profile, done) => {
-    const email = getGoogleEmail(profile.emails as any);
+    // get email from Google payload - we want only VERIFIED emails const email = getGoogleEmail(profile.emails as any);
     if (!email) {
         return done(new Error('Google account email must be verified'));
     }

+    // search database for federated account and return userId (implementation details will be later).
-    const linkedUserId = await findLinkedAccount(Providers.GOOGLE, profile.id);
+    // Remember - search by social account id instead of email. const linkedUserId = await findLinkedAccount(Providers.GOOGLE, profile.id);
     if (linkedUserId) {
         return done(null, { id: linkedUserId });
     }

-    const createdUserId = await linkAccount(Providers.GOOGLE, {
+    // if federated account connected to any user doesn't exist, we will search by email. const createdUserId = await linkAccount(Providers.GOOGLE, {
         name: profile.displayName,
         email: email,